 to plan a career move

-to plan your life based on what matters most to you
+to plan your life around what matters most to you

-to focus your energy to plan or finish a project
+to focus your energy on planning or completing a project

 How is coaching done?

-Typically, individual coaching is done by telephone or in person, in an hour-long session.
-I like to schedule at least 8 of these sessions (weekly or biweekly), so that a client can begin to make progress on what matters to them, since change doesn’t happen overnight!
+Typically, individual coaching is done by telephone or in person, in hour-long sessions.
+I like to schedule at least 12 of these sessions (weekly or biweekly), so that a client can begin to make progress on what matters to them, given that change doesn’t happen overnight!

 Is coaching therapy?